 the world to know we exist and we will not be ignored.
 We will stand up, speak out, and be counted.

 In December of 2013, Atheists Giving Aid was born out of the need to prove atheists really do philanthropy work and really do help people in times of crisis.
 At this time many people in the atheist community had dealt with a common train of thought that atheists were selfish people who only wanted what was best for themselves and helped no one at any time for any reason.
 Knowing this was not the case Amanda felt that she needed to make this clear.
 So when the Sandy Hook Elementary Tragedy hit the national media she saw this as an opportunity to act.
 To show the world you can be good without god.
 The Atheists Giving Aid campaign was formed and took the world by storm.
 Christians didn’t like it but atheists loved it and needed it.
 We needed to have a national stage that wasn’t just participation in a secular organization or non-religious non-profit but to put a face to the label atheist as well as have the good deeds to put up behind it for the evidence to support the saying, “Good without god”.
 Since then Atheists Giving Aid has raised tens of thousands of dollars and helped hundreds of people.
 The campaign is now growing into a full-fledged national effort to not just be a campaign that throws money at a problem but actually gives an on-the-ground hands-on opportunity in which all can help.
 Atheists Giving Aid has zero overhead costs.
 This campaign is completely funded by We Are Atheism.
 In times of a natural disaster or national tragedy, We Are Atheism will run a fundraiser via Atheists Giving Aid where 100% of that donation will go directly to the issue needed.
 In the cases of individuals applying for aid, We Are Atheism has a fund where 50% of ALL donations coming in to We Are Atheism are split at the end of each month after expenses are paid.
 Then the individuals applying for aid will have it ready and available to them in times of great crisis.

-As of October 1, 2014 We Are Atheism is an official 501(c)3 non-profit organization with tax exempt status from the federal government and a recognized non-profit entity in the state of Missouri.
-All donations are retroactively approved as tax deductible and from this point further all donations will be tax deductible as well.
+As of October 1, 2014 We Are Atheism, Inc. is an official 501(c)3 non-profit organization with tax exempt status from the federal government and a recognized non-profit entity in the state of Missouri.
+All donations are retroactively approved as tax deductible from May 23, 2013 and from this point further all donations will be tax deductible as well.